wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * <a target="_blank" href="https://trailhead.salesforce.com/en/me/wilsonmar/">
    https://trailhead.salesforce.com/en/me/wilsonmar</a>

-Notice that your profile includes how many trailhead modules you complete, the points earned, as well as certifications exams you've passed.
+Each profile includes how many trailhead modules and trails completed, and the points earned.
+It doesn't list certifications exams passed.

 Those who have been designated as a "MVP" by Salesforce also get identified in their profile.